| Le Spleen de Poughkeepsie

 and broken legs in headlights now busted

 The human and the nonhuman have literally collided, violence has become a casual response to questions no one can answer, and the myth of what it means to be from a town like Poughkeepsie has been dismantled with “another boombox sermon” as “imaginary / municipalities of strip mall treelines get knocked over / with a front-end loader.”
 Harmon spares nothing, and his grief, and Poughkeepsie’s grief, are made new in his language, which is frightening: “the girl hiding beneath her bed for hours / thinks it’s going to end / but it never ends.”
+In dialogue with Baudelaire, who was appalled by the intensification of the inhuman forces of modernization, especially by its effects on the poor, Harmon is witness to the shocking aftereffects of what it means to forget that we are human, and that our ability to ruin the environment and ourselves can so easily escape our control.
+Through Harmon’s precise, charged enjambments and attention to syntax, these poems blur class, nature, language, technology, and the remnants of mercy into a post-pastoral fight for survival. …progress’s ordinary commercegets stranded in this town’s vacancies

-and intervening scraps: so noise
+and intervening scraps: so noisebecomes intently irregular, skittering

-windwardly amid the working
+windwardly amid the workingclass shrubberies and filtering

 maple leaves of a garage-sale